kaileeagray/social-pro-con-sinatra-assessment/README.md

 ### Installation

 1. Fork and clone repo to your local machine
-2. Use 'bundle install' to install dependencies.
+2. Use `bundle install` to install dependencies.

 ### Usage

 1. Run `rake db:mirgrate`.
-2. Run `shotgun`.
-Then you can go to your browser and view the application.
+2. Use `shotgun` to load application onto your server.
+Then, use your browser to visit the address listed.
+For example, if the application is being served on port `9393`, the application will respond to requests at `http://127.0.0.1:9393` or `localhost:9393`.

 ### Contributing